Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Experiments

-\tabcolsep{5.5pt}
+Table \ref{tab:simu_terrs} shows the terrain-wise results in simulated \textit{urban} scenarios.
+Our models perform better than the traditional approaches on all kinds of evaluated terrains.
+Our full version (N.D.E.M.) achieves higher mapping performance on \textit{stairs} and \textit{obstacles}, while also having satisfactory results on \textit{slopes}.
+This indicates that the auxiliary edge branch, the total variant regularization, and our representation of point features can assist to recover structured terrains.
+All the approaches present less satisfactory results for \textit{obstacles}, probably because \textit{obstacles} might be irregular and normally have more occlusions, which makes the inpainting difficult.

+\tabcolsep{3.8pt}

-To intuitively evaluate the accuracy of our approach on map generation and uncertainty estimations, we plot the percentage of different height error levels in simulations and the corresponding averaged uncertainty values $\boldsymbol{\sigma}$.
-The histogram in Fig. \ref{fig:uncertainty_loss_his} shows the percentage of mMAE values among all the simulation results, which indicates that more than three-quarters of the grids have an error of less than $2$cm, and around half of the grids achieve an even higher accuracy ($< 1$cm).
-The curve in Fig. \ref{fig:uncertainty_loss_his} plots the change of uncertainty over the unmasked errors considering all the generated height values.
-It shows that the uncertainty values are close to being linearly proportional to the errors, which successfully reflects the confidence of our model on mapping results.
-The first row of Fig. \ref{fig:baseline_vis} visualizes an example of the mapping results in simulation, where we use $8$m $\times$ $8$m patches containing multiple urban terrain features for qualitative evaluation.
-Our approach provides high-quality dense elevation maps in this complex scenario with detailed features of various kinds of terrains.
+To intuitively evaluate the accuracy of our approach on map generation and uncertainty estimations, we plot the percentage of different height error levels in simulations and the corresponding averaged $\boldsymbol{\sigma}$ values.
+The histogram in Fig. \ref{fig:uncertainty_loss_his} shows the percentage of mMAE values among all the \textit{urban} results, which indicates that more than three-quarters of the grids have an error of less than $\SI{2}{\cm}$, and around half of the grids achieve an even higher accuracy (\textless$\SI{1}{\cm}$).
+The curve in Fig. \ref{fig:uncertainty_loss_his} plots the change of $\boldsymbol{\sigma}$ over the unmasked errors considering all the generated height values.
+It shows that $\boldsymbol{\sigma}$ values are proportional to the errors, which successfully reflect the confidence of our model on mapping results.

+The first and the second row of Fig. \ref{fig:baseline_vis} visualize two examples in simulated \textit{urban} and \textit{hills} scenarios, where we use $\qtyproduct[product-units=single]{8 x 8}{\metre}$ patches containing multiple urban terrain features for qualitative evaluation.
+We select two of our ablated models (ours w/o unc. and ours w/o feat.) for visualization.
+Our models provide high-quality dense elevation maps in the complex \textit{urban} scenario, and our full version (N.D.E.M.) better recovers the terrain features with straight and sharp edges.
+For \textit{hills} scenarios, our models successfully recover the terrain in a global view, which explains the high \ac{SSIM} scores in table \ref{tab:simu}.
+However, they fail to recover the local features and generate step-like terrains with smooth surfaces.